argoproj/argo-cd/docs/user-guide/projects.md

 argocd app get $APP --auth-token $JWT
 # Adding a policy to grant access to the application for the new role
-argocd proj role add-policy $PROJ $ROLE --action get --permission allow --object $APP argocd app get $PROJ-$ROLE --auth-token $JWT
+argocd proj role add-policy $PROJ $ROLE --action get --permission allow --object $APP argocd app get $APP --auth-token $JWT

 # Removing the policy we added and adding one with a wildcard.
-argocd proj role remove-policy $PROJ $TOKEN -a get -o $PROJ-$TOKEN argocd proj role add-policy $PROJ $ROLE -a get --permission allow -o '*'
+argocd proj role remove-policy $PROJ $ROLE -a get -o $APP argocd proj role add-policy $PROJ $ROLE -a get --permission allow -o '*'
 # The wildcard allows us to access the application due to the wildcard.
-argocd app get $PROJ-$TOKEN --auth-token $JWT argocd proj role get $PROJ
+argocd app get $APP --auth-token $JWT argocd proj role get $PROJ $ROLE

 argocd proj role get $PROJ $ROLE